 Consultation with the Portfolio Councillor

-a) The CFO, in conjunction with the Manager: Budget Office, and after consultation with the Portfolio Councillor of Finance sets the realistic growth level of the capital budget to be financed out of own sources (CRR).
+a) The CFO, in conjunction with the Manager: Budget, and after consultation with the Portfolio Councillor of Finance sets the realistic growth level of the capital budget to

-14 |
+be financed out of own sources (CRR).

-2023/2024 APPROVED: 30 MAY 2023 EFFECTIVE DATE: 01 JULY 2023 Budget Implementation and Monitoring Policy b) The draft capital budget is compiled based on the projects that emanated out of the

-engagements with the different stakeholders.
+b) The draft capital budget is compiled based on the projects that emanated out of the engagements with the different stakeholders.

-c) The CFO, together with the Deputy Director: Financial Management and Manager: Budget and Financial Management, will engage with the Directors and the IDP Manager in order to determine the priorities for a particular financial year and to determine the ranking of projects basedon these priorities.
+c) The CFO, together with the Deputy Director: Financial Management and Manager: Budget, will engage with the Directors and the IDP Manager in order to determine the priorities for a particular financial year and to determine the ranking of projects basedon these priorities.

-d) The draft capital budget is submitted to the Mayoral Committee for their perusal and suggestions.
+d) The draft capital budget is submitted to the Budget Steering Committee for their perusal and suggestions.

-e) The draft capital budget is tabled to Council 90 days before the start of the new financial year (31 March).
+e) The draft capital budget is tabled to Council at least 90 days before the start of the new financial year (31 March).

-f) After the draft budget is approved by Council, it is released for publiccomment. g) Once the comments from the public have been submitted, noted and considered, amendments are made to the draft budget and the budget is tabled to Council for final approval 30 days before the start of the financial year (31 May).
+f) After the draft budget is approved by Council, it is released for publiccomment. g) Once the comments from the public have been submitted, noted and considered, amendments are made to the draft budget and the budget is tabled to Council for final approval at least 30 days before the start of the financial year (31 May).
 Operational Budget The operational budget refers to the funds that would be raised in the deliveryof basic services, grants & subsidies and any other municipal services rendered.
 These funds are in turn used to cover the expenses incurred in the day to day running of the organization Basis of Calculation a) The incremental approach is used in preparing the annual operating budget, except in cases where a contractual commitment has beenmade that would span over more than one financial year.
-In these instances, the zero-based method will be followed. b) The annual operating budget shall be based on realistically anticipated revenue. c) An income-based approach shall be used whereby realistically anticipated income is determined first and the level of operating expenditure would be based on the determined income flows.
+In these instances, the zero-based method will be followed.

+b) The annual operating budget shall be based on realistically anticipated revenue. c) An income-based approach shall be used whereby realistically anticipated income is determined first and the level of operating expenditure would be based on the determined income flows.